matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Datastore concepts**

-- Data objects are called entities.
+- Data objects called entities.
-- Entities are made up of one or more properties.
+- Entities made up of one or more properties.
 - Each entity has a key that uniquely identifies it, composed of:
     - Namespace
     - Entity kind